-Working out the cost of running a car
+Working out the cost of owning a car

-The true cost of running a car might not be as obvious as what you pay to buy it but it can be considerable.
+The average cost of owning a car might not be as obvious as what you pay to buy it – but it can still be considerable.

-The AA publishes figures, every year, showing how much it costs the average driver to run a new car for a year.
+The AA publishes figures*, every year, showing how much it costs the average driver to own a new car for a year.

 Which works out at €890 a month.

-A rough estimate of what a car might cost to buy and run
+A rough estimate of what a car might cost to buy and own

 So, for example, if you are planning to spend €12,000 buying a car using a 3-year loan at 6.8% APR then your monthly repayments will be €371.95 a month.

-But how do the AA work out the running costs and, more importantly, might you be able to reduce yours?
+But how do the AA work out the cost to own a car and, more importantly, might you be able to reduce yours?

 The working out